 Along with your credit score, insurance carriers may also determine your rates based on your age group.
 Certain age groups are at higher driving risk than others — especially teenagers and senior citizens.
 According to the Centers for Disease Control & Prevention (CDC), teens aged 16 to 19 are at the highest risk for being involved in a motor vehicle crash compared to every other age group.
 For this reason, teenage drivers will usually pay much higher rates due to their inexperience and increased risk.
 The following table outlines how 2021 rates from AAA and Travelers compare across age groups:

 |Car insurance company||Age 16*||Age 18||Age 25||Age 30||Age 40||Age 60|

 Rates by driving record

-The most important factor that insurance providers consider when setting your premium is your driving record.
+Your driving record typically affects your insurance premium.
 Each traffic violation is penalized differently by different providers, with more serious infractions typically resulting in more severe penalties.
 The table below illustrates how AAA and Travelers increase rates according to the type of driving record a policyholder has.

 |Car insurance company||Clean driving record||Speeding ticket||Accident||DUI conviction|

 Policyholders at AAA and Travelers may capitalize on savings by taking advantage of the companies’ available discounts.
 Each carrier offers unique savings opportunities to its policyholders, some of which may be specific to geographic location and program availability.
 Each company’s standout discounts are outlined below.